AdobeDocs/certification.en/help/certifications/ajo/ajo-e-developer-23-10.md

 >[!NOTE]
 >
+>Free, on-demand resources are now available to help you prepare for your exam:
+>
->**New course available:** The free, on-demand [Adobe Journey Optimizer Developer Expert Course](https://app.rockinfo.com/courses/147) includes explanations of key concepts, hands-on demonstrations, and knowledge checks. _If you are prompted to log in, use your Adobe ID._
+>* **Course:** The free, on-demand [Adobe Journey Optimizer Developer Expert Course](https://app.rockinfo.com/courses/147) includes explanations of key concepts, hands-on demonstrations, and knowledge checks.
+>
+>* **Exam Prep Guide:** The [Exam Prep Guide](https://app.rockinfo.com/courses/143) provides a tailored path through your exam prep process, including the in-depth study materials you'll need to be successful on your exam.
+>
+>_If you are prompted to log in, use your Adobe ID._

 ## Exam description {#exam-description}